EthanCornell/ethancornell.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: mypic1.png
   image_circular: false # crops the image to make it circular
   more_info: >

     <p>New York, NY</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_projects: false # includes a list of projects marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 1 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---